iammatejevans/applifting/product_aggregator/README.md

 <br>

 #### Get a product
-  Get a product name and description
+  Get a product's name and description

 * **URL**